 There a couple types of spray foam to make note of when deciding what type is needed: 1/2 lbs open-cell spray foam, and 2 lbs closed-cell spray foam.
 1/2 lbs open-cell spray foam is better for soundproofing, but since it is “open-cell” that means that water can easily enter the foam.
 It costs less per R-Value, and similar to batt insulation it is best when installed in dry spaces – not recommended for basements or crawl spaces.

 2 lbs closed-cell spray foam is better for resisting water absorption and it provides a strong barrier to air and vapour, keeping your building or home better insulated.
 This type of spray foam is the only Class 5 flood damage-resistant insulation option as rated by FEMA (Federal Emergency Management Agency).
-It is very important that 2 lbs closed-cell spray foam is installed properly the first time, and that’s why at BC Spray Insulation we are thoroughly trained in the application of this type of insulation – we always check the thickness and measure everything carefully as we go.
+It is very important that 2 lbs closed-cell spray foam is installed properly the first time, and that’s why at BC Spray Foam & Insulation Systems we are thoroughly trained in the application of this type of insulation – we always check the thickness and measure everything carefully as we go.

 If you have questions about our polyurethane applications or would like more information, feel free to contact us.